 The other optical SETI program at Berkeley is a search for high duty cycle coherent signals.
-The optical spectra of 500 stars are searched for narrow "emission lines," with each star observed several times per year.
-Amy Reines and Geoff Marcy don't use dedicated observing time for this experiment; instead, they mine data taken by Marcy and his colleagues as part of their on-going search for extrasolar planets.
+The optical spectra of 1000 stars are searched for narrow "emission lines," with each star observed several times per year.
+Amy Reines and Geoff Marcy don't use dedicated observing time for this experiment; instead, they mine data taken taken by Marcy and his colleagues as part of their on-going search for extrasolar planets.

 These planet search observations are taken at Lick, Keck, and the Anglo-Australian observatories.
 Thousands of echelle spectra with a resolution of 0.1 Angstroms are examined for emission lines that are at least 1% more intense than the normal stellar spectral energy distribution, based on previous spectra of the same star.
 Doppler shifting would move lines in wavelength, permitting this differential comparison approach.
 This analysis would reveal artificially generated emissions, such as those from a laser beams that are narrower in wavelength than thermally broadened natural emission lines.

-3. THE SERENDIP V ARECIBO SKY SURVEY
+3. THE SERENDIP IV ARECIBO SKY SURVEY

-The SERENDIP SETI program began 26 years ago; it is currently going through its fifth generation of instrumentation and has observed on 14 radio telescopes.
-During these twenty-six years, SERENDIP's sensitivity has improved by a factor of ten thousand and the number of channels has increased from one hundred to more than four billion?,?.
+The SERENDIP SETI program began 20 years ago; it has gone through four generations of instrumentation and has observed on 14 radio telescopes.
+During these twenty years, SERENDIP's sensitivity has improved by a factor of ten thousand and the number of channels has increased from one hundred to more than one hundred million^{15,2}.

-The latest SERENDIP sky survey, SERENDIP V, will be commencing in late 2004 and will utilize the National Astronomy and Ionospheric Center's 305 meter radio telescope in Arecibo, Puerto Rico.
+The latest SERENDIP sky survey, SERENDIP IV, began in September 1998.
+Observations are ongoing and will be completed in 2003.
+The survey utilizes the National Astronomy and Ionospheric Center's 305 meter radio telescope in Arecibo, Puerto Rico.